-The cash receipts journal is that type of accounting journal which is only used to record all receipts of cash during an accounting period and works on the golden rule of accounting – debit what comes in and credits what goes out.
+The cash receipts journal is that type of accounting journal that is only used to record all cash receipts during an accounting period and works on the golden rule of accounting – debit what comes in and credits what goes out.

 Types of Cash Receipts

-They can be further divided into 3 different parts as well which is broken down below:
+They can be further divided into three different parts as well which are broken down below:

-- Receipt of Cash from Cash Sales: All cash received from cash sales of goods and services to customers is recorded in cash receipts journal mentioning the name of the counterparty in the narration.
+- Receipt of Cash from Cash Sales: All cash received from cash sales of goods and services to customers is recorded in the cash receipts journal, mentioning the counterparty’s name in the narration.

 - Receipt of Cash from Credit Customers: All cash subsequently collected after making credit sales to the customer basis the credit period advanced.

 - Receipt of Cash from Other Sources: All other sources of cash such as Bank Interest, Maturity of investments, sale of non-inventory assets, sale of fixed assetsFixed AssetsFixed assets are assets that are held for the long term and are not expected to be converted into cash in a short period of time.
 Plant and machinery, land and buildings, furniture, computers, copyright, and vehicles are all examples., etc.

 Example of Cash Receipt Journal